Cray-HPE/docs-csm/operations/firmware/Update_Firmware_with_FAS.md

 Failure to lock the NCNs could result in unintentional update of the NCNs if FAS is not used correctly; this will lead to system instability problems.

 **NOTE**: Any node that is locked remains in the state `inProgress` with the `stateHelper` message of `"failed to lock"` until the action times out, or the lock is released.
-These nodes will report as `failed` with the `stateHelper` message of `"time expired; could not complete update"` if action times out.
+If the action is timed out, these nodes report as `failed` with the `stateHelper` message of `"time expired; could not complete update"`.
 This includes NCNs which are manually locked to prevent accidental rebooting and firmware updates.

 Follow the process outlined in [FAS CLI](FAS_CLI.md) to update the system.
 Use the recipes listed in [FAS Recipes](FAS_Recipes.md) to update each supported type.